+CRIM2233 Criminology CRIM1033 Intro. to Law Enforcement

+CRIM2043 Police Community Relations

 CRIM2233 Criminology

 CRIM1033 Intro. to Law Enforcement

 CRIM2043 Police Community Relations

-Select one course from the following: CRIM2233 Criminology CRIM1033 Intro. to Law Enforcement

-CRIM1033 Intro. to Law Enforcement CRIM2043 Police Community Relations

 Information Science Technology is a driving force in our society, and we are dependent on those who create and support our electronics and information systems.
 The Bureau of Labor estimates that information technology jobs will see a growth of 27-53% over the next decade.
 This industry is known for a high number of well-paying occupations, with opportunities throughout the state and nation.
 Many of these jobs can be done remotely, and the training students will receive in this program will lead to a variety of job opportunities and industry certifications.